 When to Plant Cantaloupes

-- Cantaloupes may be started from seed or purchased as young plants.
+Cantaloupes may be started from seed or purchased as young plants from a nursery.
 In colder regions, starting with young plants is recommended, as it will give you a head start on the growing season.

 How to Plant Cantaloupes

-- Watering is key.
-While the plants are growing, blooming, and setting fruit, they need 1 to 2 inches per square foot of water (about 1.5 gallons) per week.
+Watering is key.
+While the plants are growing, blooming, and setting fruit, they need about 2 inches per square foot of water (about 1.5 gallons) per week.